 Ruins of a grand Roman country house (villa rustica) were discovered by a local school teacher at the end of the 19th century outside the village of Borg in the municipality of Perl (Germany), near where the Saar River runs into the Moselle.
-The villa consisted of three wings covering an area of more than 7.5 hectares.
+The Villa consisted of three wings covering an area of more than 7.5 hectares.
 The complex was excavated in the late 1980s.

-The Roman Villa at Borg gets 50,000 visitors a year, who come to explore the buildings including the main manor hall, bedrooms, three baths, dressing room and relaxation solarium, a kitchen and latrines, along with gate and gardens.
+The Roman Villa at Borg gets 50,000 visitors a year, who come to explore the buildings, including the main manor hall, bedrooms, three baths, dressing room and relaxation solarium, a kitchen and latrines, along with gate and gardens.

 Next to the reconstructed frigidarium is the caldarium, a vaulted room containing a hot bath.

-The laconicum was heated by a hypocaust.
-The suspended floor, built of bridging-tiles, was supported by pilae consisting mainly of square tiles.
+A hypocaust heated the laconicum.
+The suspended floor, built of bridging tiles, was supported by pilae consisting mainly of square tiles.

 The next room is the medium warm room of the baths.
-It contains a statue of Clio, the Muse of history and a reconstructed lararium, a shrine to the guardian spirits of the Roman household (Lar Familiaris).
+It contains a statue of Clio, the Muse of History and a reconstructed lararium, a shrine to the guardian spirits of the Roman household (Lar Familiaris).
 Family members performed daily rituals at this shrine to guarantee the protection of these domestic spirits, the most significant of which were the lares.

 A lararium often had the appearance of a small temple-like structure containing a small statue, a niche in the wall, or a small freestanding shrine.
 The painting in the reconstructed lararium is based on a fresco from a lararium in the House of the Centenary at Pompeii.
 The figure of Bacchus, god of wine and fertility, stands at the foot of Mount Vesuvius.

 A tavern in one of the wings of the Villa Borg serves food and drinks based on Roman recipes.
-The Villa Borg produces its own Roman bread which you can buy at the tavern.
+The Villa Borg produces its own Roman bread, which you can buy at the tavern.
 The bread is baked inside the reconstructed Roman kitchen (culina).
 The Roman cuisine is immediately adjacent to the bathhouse wing.

 Nearby the Roman Villa Borg, you can visit the gladiator mosaic in Nennig, the largest and most exquisite mosaic north of the Alps.
-Protected by a dedicated building built about 150 years ago and covering an area of roughly 160m2, the mosaic vividly portrays musicians, scenes of hunting and gladiatorial contests.
+Protected by a dedicated building built about 150 years ago and covering an area of roughly 160m2, the mosaic vividly portrays musicians, hunting scenes, and gladiatorial contests.
 The tumulus nearby is also well worth a visit.